 The payment of the redemption money to the holder may be delayed due to a substantial portion of investments is made in the Mainland China market and subject to legal or regulatory requirements (such as foreign currency controls).
 Therefore, the extended time frame for the payment of redemption money shall reflect the additional time needed in light of the specific circumstances in the Mainland China market.
-As disclosed under the section headed "RQFII risk", repatriations by RQFIIs in respect of an open-ended RQFII fund (such as the Sub-Fund) conducted in RMB are not subject to any restrictions, lock-up periods or prior approval, although an authenticity and compliance review will be conducted by the RQFII Custodian on each time of repatriation and a monthly breakdown of remittances and repatriations will be submitted to SAFE by the RQFII Custodian.
+As disclosed under the section headed "QFI risk", repatriations by QFIs in respect of the Sub-Fund are currently not subject to any restrictions, lock-up periods or prior approval, although an authenticity and compliance review will be conducted by the QFI Custodian on each time of repatriation and a monthly breakdown of remittances and repatriations will be submitted to SAFE by the QFI Custodian.
 There is no assurance, however, that PRC rules and regulations will not change or that repatriation restrictions will not be imposed in the future.
 Any restrictions on repatriation of the invested capital and net profits may impact on the Sub-Fund's ability to meet redemption requests from the Unitholders.
-Furthermore, as the RQFII Custodian will review the authenticity and the compliance of each repatriation, the repatriation may be delayed or even rejected by the RQFII Custodian if it reasonably believes that the repatriation is unauthentic or incompliant with the RQFII rules and regulations.
+Furthermore, as the QFI Custodian will review the authenticity and the compliance of each repatriation, the repatriation may be delayed or even rejected by the QFI Custodian if it reasonably believes that the repatriation is unauthentic or incompliant with the QFI rules and regulations.
 In such case, it is expected that redemption proceeds will be paid to the redeeming Unitholder as soon as practicable and in any event within 7 Business Days after the completion of the repatriation of funds concerned.
 It should be noted that the actual time required for the completion of the relevant repatriation will be beyond the Manager's control.